(Document v4.0, using Ascgen dotNET 2.0.0, updated 20110925)

 Here in the first tutorial on how to use Ascgen 2, I show you how to convert an image to a high quality fixed width text image with just a few steps and very little effort.

-We will be going from this original to converted.
+We will be going from this to .

 First, a quick lesson about fonts or just skip ahead to the tutorial.